Last Modified Date: July 13, 2015

 Parents may review the contact information we have collected from their child, refuse to permit us to collect further contact information from their child, and request that any contact information we have collected be deleted from our records.
-Parents may also correct factual inaccuracies.

-To review, update, or delete your child's contact information, please contact us.
+To review, update or delete your child's contact information, please contact us.
 You may also send your request to the postal address listed below.
 To protect your child's safety, we ask for proof of your identity.
 We may deny access if we believe there is a question about your identity.

-Certain information cannot be deleted because of other legal obligations, such as FCC requirements.
+Please note that certain information cannot be deleted because of other legal obligations, such as FCC requirements.